realA10001986/Time-Circuits-Display/README.md

 Apart from Flash Wear, there is another reason for using an SD card for settings: Writing data to internal flash memory can cause delays of up to 1.5 seconds, which interrupt sound playback and have other undesired effects.
 The TCD needs to save data from time to time, so in order for a smooth experience without unexpected and unwanted delays, please use an SD card and check this option.

+It is safe to have this option checked even with no SD card present.

 If you want copy settings from one SD card to another, do as follows:
 - With the old SD card still in the slot, enter the Config Portal, turn off _Save secondary settings on SD_, and click "SAVE".
 - After the TCD has rebooted, power it down, and swap the SD card for your new one.